Conditionals and loops#

 The if conditional#

 Conditionals are used to condition the execution of a particular code section based on a criterion.
 The most common and useful conditional is if.
-For example, the following expression prints 'Its hot!' only if latitude is smaller than 66.5.
+For example, the following expression prints 'It is hot!' only if latitude is smaller than 66.5.
 We are using the print function to explicitly indicate that the value needs to be printed:

 if latitude < 66.5: